vvlnote/vvlnote.github.io/_posts/2019-06-24-ruby_on_rails_project_-_todo-lists_app.markdown

 permalink:  ruby_on_rails_project_-_todo-lists_app
 ---

-## this is my first rails project.
+## This is my first rails project.
 For this project, we need to implement login/signup and using 3rd party to log in, here, I use github account to log in.

 learn from my mistake